 And it even has proven benefits!
 A 2009 study at the University of Sussex found that reading can reduce stress by up to 68%, lower heart rates, and ease muscle tension.

-If you aren’t already an avid reader, it may be hard to know where you start.
+If you aren’t already an avid reader, it may be hard to know where to start.
 I’ve heard a lot of people say you can just pick up a book, but with so many possibilities for almost any taste, the choices can be overwhelming.

 Nothing is quite like being curled up with a warm cup of tea and a good book in hand.
 As an avid coffee drinker, I’ve always felt a bit reluctant to succumb to the soothing powers of tea.
 But as I take these last sips of my Chamomile infusion, it’s hard to deny the sense of calm that has washed over me.